Installing an Anchor

 # Complete the Details on the "Anchors" Page

-It is important that all the mandatory information is filled in on your anchors page: /anchors/manage/.
+It is important that all the mandatory information is filled in for your anchor(s).
+You can manage this information by clicking on action links within the "My Anchors" dashboard card.
 Only then we will be able to send you the software image you need for your anchor.
-This page can only be accessed if you are logged into your RIPE NCC Access account.
+The dashboard can only be accessed if you are logged into your RIPE NCC Access account.

 # Download the Software